EU-CONEXUS ambition

 At least 2 researchers or academics from 2 different EU-CONEXUS partner universities must be involved in the project (other organisations cannot be part of this core group).

-Groups of researchers, academics, project holders who already received support from Seed Funding (first call) will not be eligible a second time, with the same partnership.
+Groups of researchers, academics, project holders who already received support from any of the previous Seed Funding calls will not be eligible a second time, with the same partnership

 The same project idea won’t be financed through Seed Funding twice.

-Duration of the Seed funding project: up to maximum 12 months.
+Duration of the Seed funding project: up to maximum 12 months (strict deadline for expenses eligibility will be 31 October 2026)

 Evaluation criteria